 Ministro Pistarini International Airport, commonly known as Ezeiza International Airport and opened on April 30, 1949, is the most important in the country regarding international flights and one of the busiest in South America, with flights to the entire American continent, Europe, the Middle East and Oceania.

 Official Website: aa2000.com.ar

-Number of Terminals - 3 - Terminals A (for international flights), B (with no operations yet) and C (domestic flights).
+Number of Terminals - 3 - Terminals A (for international flights), B (currently under refurbishment) and C (domestic flights).
 Open 24 hours a day.
 They are within walking distance from each other.

 Tel: +54 11 5480 6111.
 There are information desks on the ground floor of terminals A and C.

 The airport is located 35 km (21 miles) southwest from the city of Buenos Aires.See Map

 In the Arrivals area of Terminal A there are car rental offices from the following companies:

 Alamo/National (Tel +54 11 810 9992 5266 / 5480 5580/5581 - 7:00 am to 11:00 pm)

 Avis (Tel +54 11 4480 9387 / 4378 9640 - 7:00 am to 11:15 pm)

 Hertz (Tel +54 11 4480 0054 / 810 222 4378 - 7:00 am to 11:00 pm)